 - It’s open-sourced on github.

-- It was started in 2011 and is nowadays fully mature,
+- The project started in 2011 and is nowadays fully mature,

-- It has all features you might wish when decompiling one or several assemblies: search a symbol, open a pre-saved list of assemblies, hyperlink navigation between symbols, assembly metadata explorer..
+- It has all the features you might wish for when decompiling one or several assemblies: search a symbol, open a pre-saved list of assemblies, hyperlink navigation between symbols, and assembly metadata explorer…

 - A console version, ilspycmd, can automate decompilation.

 - It can generate a PDB from an assembly.
-A PDB file, often referred as symbol file, is a bridge between an assembly’s IL code and its corresponding project’s source code.
-PDB is primarily used by debuggers to locate position in source code corresponding to the currently executed IL instruction.
+A PDB file, often referred to as a symbol file, is a bridge between an assembly’s IL code and its corresponding project’s source code.
+PDB is primarily used by debuggers to locate positions in source code, corresponding to the currently executed IL instruction.
 It means that with ILSpy PDB generation, one can debug the decompiled source code as explained in this stackoverflow answer.

 - It runs seamlessly on Mac and Linux thanks to AvaloniaILSpy.
 This is not the case for other decompilers listed after.